getcarina/getcarina.com/_troubleshooting/2015-09-21-troubleshooting.md

 The output of these commands is the output of the `df` command being run on every segment in your cluster.
 You can clearly see how much disk space is used and how much is available per segment.

-To resolve the error, reclaim disk space when you remove containers by using the `--volumes` flag (`-v` for short).
+To help prevent this issue, reclaim disk space when you remove containers by using the `--volumes` flag (`-v` for short).
 However, take extreme care when you do because any data in the volumes associated with that container will be lost permanently.

 ```bash
 $ docker rm -v my-container-name-or-id